semente-de/documentation/about/README.md

 *   by the **practices** to be developed;
 *   by **previous experiences**.

-The *semente* method inverts the linear logic of projects, **valuing the complete and spiral cycle**.
-The element of renewal at each turn of the spiral is the **seedbag** (a combination of ideas, dreams, intentions, desires, and people, communities, groups).
-The seedbag is the starting point of the cycle, where ideas, desires, and people come together.
+The *semente* method inverts the linear logic of projects, **valuing a complete spiralled shape**.
+The element of renewal at each turn of the spiral are the **seeds** (a combination of ideas, dreams, intentions, desires, and people, communities, groups).
+The seeds are the iterative starting point of the cycle, where ideas, desires, and people come together.

 - Read more in the [wiki](https://fonte.wiki/projetos/semente_en) and [semente website](https://semente.de).